db-benchmarks/db-benchmarks/README.md

 ➕ **Extendable** - pluggable architecture allows adding more databases to test

-And keep it all **100% open source!**
+And keep it all **100% Open Source!**

 This repository provides a test framework which does the job.

 ## Why is this important?

-Many database benchmarks are not objective, others jsut don't care about results accuracy and stability which in some cases breaks the whole idea of benchmarks.
-Few examples:
+Many database benchmarks are not objective.
+Others don't do enough to ensure results accuracy and stability, which in some cases breaks the whole idea of benchmarks.
+A few examples:

 ### Druid vs ClickHouse vs Rockset